lbw138286/cp3407/FINAL_PROJECT_REPORT.md

 US1 registration; US2 secure login; US3 add expense; US4 edit/delete; US5 categorise/filter; US6 monthly budget; US7 alerts; US8 monthly report; US9 spending trends; US10 administrator account management.
 Final statuses and evidence are in `docs/completed-vs-unfinished-user-stories.md`.

 ## Testing and defects
 The test command is `npm test`.
-The package contains the original 27 unit/mock tests, one BUG-003 regression test, and 12 database/API integration tests, for a total of 40 passing tests.
+The current automated test suite contains 41 passing tests, including unit tests, mock-object tests, database/API integration tests and regression coverage for BUG-003 and US9 decimal precision.
 The final system test result is 15 pass, 0 conditional and 0 fail.
 All recorded defects are closed.

 ## Tools and version control
-The project uses HTML, CSS, JavaScript, Node.js 22, Node's built-in test runner, Node's SQLite API, Docker, GitHub Actions, GitHub issue forms and pull-request templates.
-A local Git repository with meaningful final integration commits is included; it must be pushed to the team's real GitHub repository for live evidence.
+The project uses HTML, CSS, JavaScript, Node.js 22, Node's built-in test runner, Node's SQLite API, Docker and GitHub Actions.
+The complete repository has been pushed to GitHub.
+Live evidence includes issues, feature and bug-fix branches, pull requests, automated CI checks, teammate reviews and merged commits.

 ## Deployment
 `npm start` provides a production-style local demo at port 3000.
 Docker deployment is supported.
 A public cloud URL requires a repository/cloud account and cannot be created from the submitted ZIP alone.
 GitHub Pages should host documentation, while the application must use a Node.js-capable host.

 ## Acceptance and feedback
 Internal technical acceptance is complete.
-The application includes an administrator feedback form that writes real lecturer/client feedback to the relational database.
-External feedback must be recorded during the real demo and must not be fabricated.
+During the final demonstration, the lecturer stated that the raw JSON presentation used for reports and spending trends was too complex for normal users.
+The acceptance outcome was Changes required.
+A future usability improvement has been documented to use summary cards, formatted tables and graphical charts.

 ## Conclusion
 The package resolves the earlier database, authentication, administration, trend-sorting, documentation-consistency, test and tooling deficiencies.
-Remaining actions are external account operations: push to GitHub, create live project/issue/PR evidence, invite the lecturer, deploy publicly and record genuine reviewer feedback.
+Remaining actions are external account operations: invite the lecturer, deploy publicly.